 From Inverness, you can take the A82 as well, which should get you to Fort William within about two hours depending on traffic.

-Others are more time consuming, and you should not be rushing through sights and miss the beauty of it all.
-I have therefore compiled some of my highlights into a one- and two-day itinerary to hopefully make the decision easier for you!
+Others are more time-consuming, and you should not be rushing through sights and miss the beauty of it all.
+I have therefore compiled some of my highlights into a one- or two-day itinerary to hopefully make the decision easier for you!

 If you are coming by bus, you can speak to your driver and see if they can stop at the car park to let you off.
 If you are coming by car, the car park is just off of the A82.